gloverab/cot-alerts-react-interview/README.md

 * `reserved` can also be `true` with a list of `ga_sections`

-## Alert Images
+## Example Alerts
 <img width="600" alt="Alert Example 1" src="https://www.dropbox.com/scl/fi/y45lbaj6uqyu85vkitpws/alert-1.png?rlkey=9ghv63s7w9ujunihaba56ad24&raw=1">
 <img width="600" alt="Alert Example 2" src="https://www.dropbox.com/scl/fi/jwcpbl12fwqwd7bk5dw7n/alert-2.png?rlkey=rnbg7enke5x9s89nw00i7h5u2&raw=1">

 ## Styling The App

 If you'd like you can just add all the css in the `App.css` file.
 If you want to orginize it differently or use the css modules pattern that's fine too.
-Please make the alert look like the example images above.
-No need to get the padding/spacing perfect but it should look close.

-## Code Of Conduct

-This is an open book evaluation.
-We don't expect you to have everything memorized, use the internet!
-Please, be honest with your submissions.
-If you feel like your're doing someting questionable you probably are, so don't :)